 \section{Introduction}

 Central extensions $1\to K\to E\to G\to 1$ (which we often abbreviate with just $E$) are classified by their associated Euler class $\alpha_E\in H^2(G; K)$.
 We call a central extension \emph{bounded} if its Euler class is bounded, i.e. it is represented by a bounded cocycle.
-One reason of interest is the fact that bounded central extensions are quasi-isometrically trivial \cite{Gersten_B_is_QIT}.
+One reason of interest is the fact that bounded central extensions are quasi-isometrically trivial, meaning that $E$ is quasi-isometric to the direct product $K\times G$ \cite{Gersten_B_is_QIT}.
 Another reason of interest comes from the study of hierarchically hyperbolic groups, see below.

 In this paper we always consider central extensions with finitely generated kernel.
 We are interested in the following natural problem:

 \begin{problem} Given a bounded central extension $E$, which of its quotient central extensions $\bar E$ are bounded? \end{problem}